nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * Cons: Harder to implement and test.
 May require the use of supporting data structures which adds on to the complexity.

 ### Mark/unmark attendance feature
+The mark attendance feature marks the attendance of the members at the specified index/indices of the member list as present.<br>
+The unmark attendance feature unmarks the attendance of the members at the specific index/indices of the member list to be absent.<br>

 #### Implementation